The Importance of Dental Home Care

-Saliva contains various minerals which can crystallise within a plaque biofilm to form a hard calculus (tartar), if the plaque is allowed to establish on the tooth surface. this then becomes a haven for bacteria to flourish and build-up causing gingivitis (inflammation of the gums), and ultimately if left can result in infection, abscess formation and loosening ot the teeth due to the attachments being destroyed.
+Saliva contains various minerals which can crystallise within a plaque biofilm to form a hard calculus (tartar), if the plaque is allowed to establish on the tooth surface.
+This then becomes a haven for bacteria to flourish and build-up causing gingivitis (inflammation of the gums), and ultimately if left can result in infection, abscess formation and loosening of the teeth due to the attachments being destroyed.

 Dental disease can cause pain and discomfort (think about when we have toothache), but pets are very good at hiding signs of pain until it progresses, and so dental disease may go unnoticed for a period of time.

 Signs such as reluctance to play or chew toys, reluctance to eat, pawing at the mouth, redness of the gums, bad breath, bleeding gums, visible tartar build-up and salivation, may all indicate dental issues.